Johnny Torres: International

 In 1997, Torres was a member of the third place team at the 1997 World University Games.
 Torres ended the tournament as the U.S. team's leading scorer with 5 goals.
 Torres has played for the U.S. Futsal team from 1999 to 2006, earning 13 caps and scoring 9 goals.
 He was the team leader with five goals at the 2004 FIFA Futsal World Championship.

 Coaching

 Torres returned to Creighton in 2007 as a graduate assistant under then head coach Bob Warming.
 Torres finished his studies at Creighton that he started during his playing career, graduating with a bachelor's degree in sociology in May 2008.
 Torres was promoted to full-time assistant in 2008, and was named interim head coach on January 26, 2011, after Jamie Clark resigned as head coach of Creighton to take the same position at the University of Washington.
 Eventually Creighton hired Elmar Bolowich, relieving Torres of interim head coach duties.
+Torres was promoted to the head coaching position in 2018.
+He led the Bluejays to the College Cup in 2022.